-- Do not apply medical tape or bandages to the treated area.
+- Don’t apply medical tape or bandages to the treated area.

 Will Radiation Therapy Make Me Tired?

-To minimize fatigue while you are receiving radiation treatment:
+To minimize fatigue while you’re receiving radiation treatment:

-- Be sure to get enough rest.
+- Get enough rest.

 - Eat well-balanced, nutritious meals.

-- Pace your activities and plan frequent rest periods.
+- Pace yourself, and plan rest breaks throughout your day.

-What is 3-D Conformal Radiation Therapy?
+What Is 3D Conformal Radiation Therapy?